tsundberg/gradle-cucumber-runner/README.md

     ./gradlew help --task cucumber

-Singe word options can be given to Cucumber with the syntax
+Single word options can be given to Cucumber with the syntax

     ./gradlew cucumber --i18n help